No Annual Fee Credit Cards

 1. Ongoing $0 annual fee offers

 These cards have no annual fee for the life of the card.
-This is the most straightforward option, as you don’t need to worry about the fee after an introductory offer ends or meeting specific criteria to keep the card fee-free.
+This is the most straightforward option, as you don’t need to worry about the fee after an introductory offer ends, or meeting specific criteria to keep the card fee-free.
 Popular for those looking for access to credit they can use when necessary without having to pay for the privilege.

 2. Introductory no annual fee credit cards